 3. Tomahawk Axe

-Tomahawk is the lightweight and portable axe that you can carry along with you during the camping, hiking, or hunting.
+Tomahawk is a lightweight and portable axe that you can carry along with you during camping, hiking, or hunting.
 These have a sharp blade and can be used to defend yourself from charging animals or use it as a thrown weapon.